xxl4/me/source/_posts/IT-security-2024-09-25.md

 **MoneyGram Rushes to Contain Cyber Attack**

-**Dallas, Texas - May 22, 2023** - MoneyGram International, Inc. (NASDAQ: MGI), a leading money transfer company, has been hit by a cyber attack and is rushing to contain the incident.
+MoneyGram, a leading global money transfer firm, has disclosed that it experienced a cyber attack on its internal systems.
+The company is actively working to contain the incident and assess its potential impact.

-The attack, which occurred on May 21, 2023, has compromised sensitive customer information, including names, addresses, and financial data.
-MoneyGram immediately alerted law enforcement and hired forensic experts to investigate the breach.
+**Details of the Attack**

+According to MoneyGram, the attack targeted its internal systems, including those related to its website and mobile app.
+The company has not yet provided specific details about the nature or source of the attack.

+**Response from MoneyGram**

+MoneyGram has immediately taken steps to mitigate the impact of the attack and protect its customers' data.
+The company has temporarily suspended certain services, including its website and mobile app.
+It is also conducting a thorough investigation into the incident and working with cybersecurity experts to enhance its security measures.

+**Potential Impact on Customers**

+MoneyGram has advised its customers that they may experience delays in transactions and access to the company's services.
+The company has established a dedicated support team to assist customers with any inquiries or concerns.

+**Assessment and Recovery**

+MoneyGram is currently assessing the full extent of the cyber attack and its potential impact on its operations.
+The company has not yet provided a timeline for the restoration of its services.

+**Customer Communication**

+MoneyGram is actively communicating with its customers through its website and social media channels.
+The company has urged customers to be vigilant and report any suspicious activity or unauthorized transactions.

+**Statement from MoneyGram**

-"We deeply regret the inconvenience and concern this incident may cause our customers," said Alex Holmes, MoneyGram's CEO.
-"We are committed to protecting our customers' information and have taken immediate steps to enhance our security measures."
+In a statement, MoneyGram CEO Alex Holmes said, "We are committed to the security of our customers' information and the integrity of our systems.
+We are taking all necessary steps to protect our customers and resolve this issue as quickly as possible."

-The company has suspended all money transfer services and is working to restore them as soon as possible.
-Customers who have made recent transfers are advised to contact their bank or the recipient to confirm the status of their funds.

-MoneyGram has also established a dedicated hotline for customers with questions or concerns about the cyber attack: 1-800-926-9400.

-The investigation is ongoing, and further updates will be provided as they become available.
-MoneyGram is working closely with law enforcement and cybersecurity experts to identify the source of the attack and prevent further breaches.

-**About MoneyGram International, Inc.**

-MoneyGram International, Inc. is a leading global provider of innovative money transfer services.
-The company connects consumers and businesses in over 200 countries and territories with money transfer services, bill payment, and financial products.
-MoneyGram has a vast global network of agents and financial institutions and is committed to providing safe and reliable money transfer services.
+**Industry Reaction**

+The cyber attack on MoneyGram has raised concerns within the financial industry.
+Experts have emphasized the importance of robust cybersecurity measures to protect sensitive financial data and prevent disruptions to critical services.

 ## What is a business continuity plan (BCP)?
 [Read more](https://www.techtarget.com/searchdisasterrecovery/definition/business-continuity-action-plan)

 Published: Tue, 24 Sep 2024 11:15:00 GMT

-**Business Continuity Plan (BCP)**

-A business continuity plan (BCP) is a comprehensive document that outlines the steps an organization will take to mitigate the effects of a disruptive event and resume critical operations within a predetermined timeframe.
+A business continuity plan (BCP) is a comprehensive plan that outlines the steps that an organization will take to ensure the continued operation of its business in the event of a disruption.
+The BCP should identify and prioritize the critical functions of the organization, and develop procedures for how these functions will be continued in the event of a disruption.
+The BCP should also include plans for the evacuation of personnel, the recovery of data, and the restoration of operations.

-**Purpose of a BCP:**

-* Minimize downtime and disruptions
-* Protect critical assets and infrastructure
-* Ensure continuity of essential business functions
-* Maintain reputation and customer trust
-* Comply with regulatory requirements

-**Key Elements of a BCP:**

-**1. Business Impact Analysis:**
-* Identifies critical business functions and their potential impacts from disruptions.

-**2. Risk Assessment:**
-* Evaluates potential threats and vulnerabilities that could lead to disruptions.

-**3. Emergency Response Plan:**
-* Outlines procedures for immediate response to a disruptive event, including evacuation, communication, and safety measures.

-**4. Recovery Plan:**
-* Describes the steps to restore critical business functions, including:
-    * Activation of backup systems
-    * Relocation of operations
-    * Communication with stakeholders

-**5. Communication Plan:**
-* Establishes clear communication channels and procedures for informing employees, customers, and other stakeholders about the disruption and recovery efforts.

-**6. Training and Testing:**
-* Provides regular training and testing to ensure that all employees know their roles and responsibilities in the event of a disruption.

-**7. Plan Maintenance and Review:**
-* BCPs should be regularly updated and reviewed to reflect changes in the organization's operations and risks.

-**Benefits of a BCP:**

-* Enhanced resilience against disruptions
-* Reduced downtime and financial losses
-* Improved stakeholder confidence
-* Compliance with regulations
-* Competitive advantage in the market

 ## Unique malware sample volumes seen surging
 [Read more](https://www.computerweekly.com/news/366611680/Unique-malware-sample-volumes-seen-surging)

 Published: Tue, 24 Sep 2024 10:21:00 GMT

-**Unique Malware Sample Volumes Surging**
+**Surge in Unique Malware Samples Poses Cybersecurity Threat**

-Recent statistics indicate a significant increase in the volume of unique malware samples being detected.
-This surge has prompted cybersecurity experts to raise concerns over the evolving threat landscape and the need for heightened vigilance.
+The cybersecurity landscape has seen a significant increase in the number of unique malware samples being detected.
+This trend poses a substantial threat to organizations and individuals alike.

 **Key Findings:**

+* Security researchers report a substantial surge in the volume of new malware samples.
-* Research from security vendor FireEye reveals a 50% increase in unique malware samples in Q1 2023 compared to the previous quarter.
+* The number of unique samples has increased by over 50% compared to previous years.
-* Malwarebytes reports a 22% rise in novel malware variants in the same period.
-* The surge is attributed to factors such as:
+* This trend is expected to continue in the near future.

+**Causes of the Surge:**

-    * Increased sophistication of attackers
+* Increased availability of exploit kits and malware-as-a-service (MaaS) tools.
-    * Proliferation of new technologies like IoT devices
+* Proliferation of new software vulnerabilities and attack techniques.
-    * Widening attack surface due to remote work and BYOD policies

-**Impact:**

-The surge in unique malware samples poses several challenges for businesses and individuals:

-* **Increased risk of compromise:** Novel malware can exploit new vulnerabilities, potentially leading to data breaches, financial losses, and disruption of operations.
-* **Detection challenges:** Unique malware may not be detected by traditional antivirus software, making it harder to identify and mitigate threats.
-* **Resource depletion:** Security teams may become overwhelmed by the volume of malware samples, straining their resources and reducing their effectiveness.

-**Recommendations:**

-To address this emerging threat, organizations and individuals should take the following steps:

-* **Update software and security defenses regularly:** Patching systems and deploying the latest security updates can help close vulnerabilities that malware exploits.
-* **Use next-generation antivirus solutions:** Advanced antivirus software can detect and block previously unknown malware using techniques like machine learning.
-* **Implement strong email and web security:** Phishing attacks are a common vector for malware distribution.
-Enforce spam filters and train employees to identify suspicious emails and links.
-* **Educate users on malware threats:** Regular security awareness training can help employees recognize and avoid potential malware attacks.
-* **Implement a layered security approach:** Combine multiple security measures to create a more comprehensive defense, including firewalls, intrusion detection systems, and endpoint security solutions.
+* Growing use of botnets and other automated tools for malware distribution.

+**Implications for Cybersecurity:**

+* Organizations need to enhance their security measures to detect and prevent these threats.
+* Individuals should be vigilant and adopt safe cyber practices to protect their systems.
+* Law enforcement and cybersecurity agencies must collaborate to combat the spread of malware.

+**Mitigation Strategies:**

+* Implement robust endpoint security solutions, including antivirus and intrusion detection systems.
+* Regularly update software and operating systems to fix vulnerabilities.
+* Use strong passwords and two-factor authentication (2FA).
+* Educate employees and users on cybersecurity best practices.
+* Partner with managed security service providers (MSSPs) for additional support and monitoring.

+**Additional Concerns:**

+* Ransomware attacks are becoming increasingly common and can cause significant financial losses.
+* Spyware can steal sensitive information, such as passwords and credit card numbers.
+* Cryptojacking malware can hijack computing resources to mine cryptocurrency.

 **Conclusion:**

-The surging volume of unique malware samples is a concerning trend that requires increased vigilance and proactive measures.
-By following the recommendations above, organizations and individuals can enhance their cybersecurity posture and mitigate the growing threat of malware.
+The surge in unique malware samples is a pressing cybersecurity concern.
+Organizations and individuals must take proactive steps to protect their systems and data.
+By implementing effective mitigation strategies and collaborating with experts, we can combat this threat and maintain a secure cyberspace.

 ## How to respond when your cyber company becomes the story
 [Read more](https://www.computerweekly.com/opinion/How-to-respond-when-your-cyber-company-becomes-the-story)

 Published: Tue, 24 Sep 2024 09:56:00 GMT

-**Responding When Your Cyber Company Becomes the Story**

-**1. Acknowledge the Situation:**

-* Monitor media and social media for mentions of your company.
-* Acknowledge the issue promptly and publicly, even if the details are still being investigated.

-**2. Communicate Transparently:**

-* Provide clear and concise information about the incident, including:
-    * What happened
-    * When it happened
-    * Who was impacted
-    * What actions are being taken

-**3. Apologize and Express Empathy:**

-* Express sincere regret for any inconvenience or harm caused.
-* Show empathy for those affected and acknowledge their concerns.

-**4. Outline Remediation Steps:**

-* Describe the steps being taken to address the incident, including:
-    * Containment measures
-    * Forensic investigations
-    * Implementation of enhanced security measures

-**5. Establish a Communication Channel:**

-* Set up a dedicated website, hotline, or email address for affected individuals to receive updates and ask questions.
-* Monitor the channel regularly and respond promptly to inquiries.

-**6. Collaborate with Authorities:**

-* Cooperate fully with law enforcement and regulatory agencies.
-* Share information and provide assistance as needed.

-**7. Engage with Stakeholders:**

-* Reach out to customers, partners, and investors to provide updates and address their concerns.
-* Maintain open and honest communication throughout the process.

-**8. Conduct a Root Cause Analysis:**

-* Thoroughly investigate the incident to determine the root cause and prevent similar occurrences in the future.
-* Share the findings publicly once the analysis is complete.

-**9. Improve Security and Compliance:**

-* Use the incident as an opportunity to enhance your security measures and compliance standards.
-* Invest in new technologies and processes to strengthen your defenses.

-**10. Monitor for Repercussions:**

-* Be prepared for potential legal, financial, and reputational consequences.
-* Have a plan in place to mitigate the impact and restore trust.
+**Steps to Respond When Your Cyber Company Becomes the Story**

+**1. Confirm the Situation:**

+* Verify the accuracy and scope of the news story.
+* Gather information from internal sources and collaborate with legal counsel to assess the implications.

+**2. Communicate Effectively:**

+* Issue a clear and concise statement that acknowledges the situation.
+* Be transparent and honest about the facts while protecting sensitive information.
+* Establish a designated spokesperson for media inquiries.

+**3. Prioritize Customer Trust:**

+* Reach out to customers promptly and provide information about the incident.
+* Explain steps taken to mitigate the impact and restore trust.
+* Offer support and reassurance, emphasizing the company's commitment to security.

+**4. Collaborate with Stakeholders:**

+* Engage with regulators, law enforcement, and industry partners to facilitate investigations and coordinate response efforts.
+* Share relevant information while adhering to confidentiality and legal obligations.

+**5. Protect Reputation:**

+* Monitor media coverage and social media activity.
+* Address inaccurate or misleading information through official channels.
+* Highlight positive actions taken and the company's track record of security.

+**6. Conduct Internal Assessment:**

+* Identify the root cause of the incident and implement measures to prevent recurrence.
+* Review security protocols, incident response plans, and employee training.
+* Seek external security audits or expert advice to enhance cyber resilience.

+**7. Learn and Improve:**

+* Analyze the incident and its impact to identify lessons learned.
+* Make necessary adjustments to security strategies, policies, and processes.
+* Foster a culture of continuous improvement and cyber awareness within the organization.

+**8. Stay Informed and Vigilant:**

+* Monitor cyber threat intelligence and emerging vulnerabilities.
+* Invest in cybersecurity research and development.
+* Educate employees and customers about best practices to prevent future incidents.

 **Additional Tips:**

+* Be proactive in communicating with stakeholders, even if there is limited information.
-* **Stay calm and composed:** Avoid overreacting or making rash decisions.
+* Avoid emotional or defensive language in public statements.
-* **Leverage your expertise:** Use your cyber security knowledge to provide valuable insights and guidance.
-* **Seek professional advice:** Consider consulting with a crisis management firm or legal counsel for assistance.
-* **Learn from the experience:** Use the incident as an opportunity to strengthen your company and build resilience.
+* Focus on solutions and positive actions rather than dwelling on the incident.
+* Consider reputation management services to help mitigate negative publicity and rebuild trust.

 ## Microsoft shares progress on Secure Future Initiative
 [Read more](https://www.computerweekly.com/news/366611595/Microsoft-shares-progress-on-Secure-Future-Initiative)